 The Doctoral Program

-The Ed.D. is designed for future and practicing educational leaders who with to develop and refine their leadership capabilities in educational organizations.
+The Ed.D. is designed for future and practicing educational leaders who wish to develop and refine their leadership capabilities in educational organizations.

 Goals of the Program